-The contractor shall assume custody and responsibility of all tools and support items listed in the Government Furnished Property listing as part of the MSP inventory.
+The contractor shall assume custody and responsibility of all tools and support items listed in the Government Property lists (refer to Task Order DD-1155 document, and all Task Order attachments, inclusive of this PWS) as part of the MSP inventory.
 The contractor shall ensure all required calibration cycles, special inspection cycles, and PMs are scheduled and completed.
 The contractor shall conduct and document inventories bi-annually and submit the contractor's Inventory Report (CDRL D002, DI-MISC- 80508B).
 If MSP general support tools and test equipment suffer damage or become inoperative due to normal wear and use, the contractor shall notify the COR and Site Quality Assurance Manager within two working days.
 The COR will assess if the damage was due to normal use or contractor's negligence or abuse.
 The COR will provide disposition and may replace the item or approve removal from the MSP inventory.
 The contractor shall recommend disposal of any excess or obsolete MSP item to the COR for consideration.